Why are your soils cracking?

-The answer here again is fairly simple.
+The answer here is fairly simple.
 Your soil is dry!
 There may be some benefits to cracking soil, including establishing drainage channels in those heavy clay soils, allowing pathways for air to move down deep into the soil profile, and providing a way for loose organic matter on the surface to be incorporated into the soil.
-Those benefits are relatively insignificant when compared to the negative impact on your crop.
+Those benefits are relatively insignificant when compared to the negative impact shrink swell clays can have on your crop.

 If your soil is cracked, there is greatly reduced crop-available water in that zone.
 The physical movement of the soil cracking also breaks and exposes the small feeder roots, which reduces the overall ability of the plant to absorb water and nutrients.
 Cracking soils can cause difficulties with preferential flow.
 Water will travel to the area with the least resistance, in this instance, you can find the water flowing down the cracks.
 This results in water getting pushed past the root zone and becoming unavailable to the plant.

 It is important that growers avoid filling the cracks with excess soil as a way to alleviate the problem.
 This will instead create more pressure in the soil when the profile is rehydrated and can have negative effects on roots expansion.
 Compost amendments can aid in reducing cracking by decreasing the amount of clay particles sticking together and by allowing for more water retention to keep the soil from drying out.